Rancho Cucamonga Rape Attorney

 How Rape Cases Are Investigated and Prosecuted

 These cases are typically assigned to specialized law enforcement units.
-Investigations may involve victim interviews, sexual assault response team (SART) examinations, DNA and forensic evidence, search of digital records and communications, witness testimony, and surveillance footage.
+Investigations may involve victim interviews, sexual assault response team (SART) examinations, DNA and forensic evidence, searches of digital records and communications, witness testimony, and surveillance footage.

 Prosecutors will often pursue charges even without physical evidence or when the alleged victim chooses not to cooperate.
 In some cases, accusations are based solely on an alleged victim's statement.